quasar1357/24_IN_P1/Java_SyntaxGuide/12_Enums.md

 Remember that the enums are built direcly as a pre-defined version of the enum type, so they are already instantiated and **do not take any arguments**.

-### Methods of enums and the enum class
+### Methods of enums and the Enum class

-Enums can have methods and variables, just like classes.
-Of course these methods may also allow to change the values of the variables.
+Enums can have methods and variables, just like classes, and of course these methods may also access and change the values of the variables.

-Enum **objects** automatically have the methods and variables defined in the enum type:
+**Enum objects** automatically have the methods and variables defined in the Enum type:

 - String `name()`: Returns the **identifier** of the enum object as a string (for example ‘Goalkeeper’)
 - int `ordinal()`: Returns the **position** of the enum object within the enumeration

-The **enum class** itself has the following (`static`) methods:
+The **Enum class** itself has the following (`static`) methods:

 - static E `valueOf(`String `s)`: Returns **object** of enum type E from the enumeration **whose identifier matches s**
 - static E[] `values()`: Returns **all objects** of this enumeration **in an array**

+<div style="page-break-before: always;"></div>

 ## Sidenote: mixing enums and classes